SoftwareBrothers/adminjs-dev/docs-src/tutorials/features.md

 ## Using features

-Features are passed to configuration along with the resources and its options.
+Features are passed to configuration along with the resources and their options.

 Let me show you an example: